holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 ### `InstallApp` agent key is optional

 !!! info
-This change is only relevant if you're building a runtime that can install hApp bundles.
+This change is only relevant if you're using the Rust client to access the admin API, for instance if you're building a custom runtime.
 !!!

 The `agent_key` field in the [`InstallApp` payload](https://docs.rs/holochain_types/0.4.0-rc.2/holochain_types/app/struct.InstallAppPayload.html) is now optional, and a key will be generated if you don't supply one.